sylviamoss/diceware-cli/README.md

       --lower              remove capitalized first letters
-      --remove-number      removes the random number we add by default --separator string   character that separates the words. use --separator=none to remove reparator (default "/") --size int32         the amount words the password will have (default 6)
+      --remove-number      removes the random number we add by default --separator string   character that separates the words. use --separator=none to remove separator (default "/") --size int32         the amount words the password will have (default 6)
 ```